IHE/ITI.PIXm/input/pagecontent/ITI-83.md

 ##### 2:3.83.4.1.2 Message Semantics

-The Get Corresponding Identifiers message is a FHIR operation request as defined in FHIR (<http://hl7.org/fhir/operations.html>) with the input parameters shown in Table 2:3.83.4.1.2-1.
-Given that the parameters are not complex types, the HTTP GET operation shall be used as defined in FHIR (<http://hl7.org/fhir/operations.html#request>).
+The Get Corresponding Identifiers message is a FHIR operation request as defined in FHIR (<http://hl7.org/fhir/operations.html>) with the [$ihe-pix operation definition](OperationDefinition-IHE.PIXm.pix.html) and the input parameters shown in Table 2:3.83.4.1.2-1.

+Given that the parameters are
+not complex types, the HTTP GET operation shall be used as defined in FHIR (<http://hl7.org/fhir/operations.html#request>).